Sam Fender: Early life

 Fender attended sixth form at Whitley Bay High School.
 He found musically-minded friends at high school.
 He met Joe Atkinson, and they developed a friendship through their musical interests.
-Fender studied theatre and A Level in English language and literature at Whitley Bay High School; however, he began to spend most of his time in the music department, although he had not studied the subject academically.
-He was regarded as highly popular with students and staff and engaged in school activities.
+Fender studied theatre and A Level in English language and literature at Whitley Bay High School; during this time, he began to spend most of his time in the music department, although he had not studied the subject academically.
+He was regarded as popular with students and staff and engaged in school activities.
 Fender performed with his band for the Year 13 students finishing their time.
-Fighting punctuated his difficult youth, and despite his broad shoulders, he often got punched.
-Alan would teach him boxing to improve this situation, but the expected result was usually not obtained.
-At the age of sixteen, Fender entered a Teenage Cancer Trust competition where Matty Healy was a judge and won.
+He got into several fights in his youth, and though his father taught him boxing, this did not have the intended effect.
+At age 16, Fender entered a Teenage Cancer Trust competition and won.

-He grew up in an environment where North Shields was "ravaged" by the omnipresence of drugs, especially spice, also known as "zombie drug".
-Fender's friends were dealing marijuana, and later some switched to hard drugs such as cocaine.
-Social pressure had prompted him to smoke spice a couple of times, but he stopped because the experience was unsettling.
-However, his friends became addicted for years; Fender said, "it destroyed their lives".
+The environment Fender grew up in was "ravaged" by the omnipresence of drugs, especially spice.
+His friends were dealing marijuana, and later some switched to hard drugs such as cocaine.
+Social pressure had prompted him to smoke spice several times, but he stopped after finding the experience unsettling, while his friends became addicted for years, which Fender said "destroyed their lives".
 When he was 17, his mother had to end her 40-year career as a nurse due to fibromyalgia; he considered selling drugs to support her, but she talked him out of it.
-Fender idolised his father for his talent as a musician and viewed him as a tough man who struggled to provide for his children in a region facing an endemic lack of opportunities.
-Fender recalled that his stepfather had become homeless for more than a year after serving in the armed forces and faced difficulty escaping street life whilst struggling to find stable housing and employment.
+Fender idolised his father for his talent as a musician, and viewed him as a tough man who struggled to provide for his children in a region facing an endemic lack of opportunities.
+Fender recalled that his stepfather had become homeless for more than a year after serving in the armed forces, and faced difficulty escaping street life whilst struggling to find stable housing and employment.

 Fender said he needed to become independent quickly.
 Whilst studying, Fender simultaneously held two jobs, working in a local restaurant and pub (where his manager later discovered him), and consumed alcoholic beverages daily from 17 and a half to 18, relieving him from work fatigue.
 He abandoned his A Levels to earn money to help his mother, who developed a mental illness in addition to her fibromyalgia.
 At the time, both had slipped below the poverty line.
-Fender's passion for music caused him to abandon his qualifications.
 His uncle would help them through their adversities and inconveniences, and eventually, Fender would find his outlet in music.
-His father was then a guitarist playing in clubs around Newcastle, and their relationship improved as they shared a common passion for music.
-When he was about 18, Fender began performing paid gigs at restaurants.
+His father was then a guitarist playing in clubs around Newcastle upon Tyne, and their relationship improved due to their shared common passion for music.
+Around 18 years old, Fender began performing paid gigs at restaurants.
 After high school, he held several jobs, teaching guitars and working in a call centre and a bar.